My recovery journey

 8. Plan ahead to prevent avoidable triggers

-Plan ahead to avoid places and people likely to stimulate craving.
-Introduce a fifteen minute rule so that when craving is experienced, the rule is not to act on the craving for fifteen minutes, using distraction, escape, talking about it to someone or any of the above strategies to complement this rule.
-The idea is that after 15 minutes the craving will have passed, especially if another strategy is used.
+Plan ahead to avoid places and people likely to cause craving.
+Introduce a fifteen minute rule so that when craving is experienced, the rule is not to act on the craving for fifteen minutes, using distraction, escape, talking about it to someone or any of the above strategies.
+The idea is that after 15 minutes the craving will have passed, especially if a good strategy is used.

 9. Activity